liamwalsh1980/Milestone-Project-3/README.md

 * <a href="https://slack.com/intl/en-gb/" target="_blank">Slack</a> - To communicate with my mentor and other students to get help at times.
 * <a href="https://developer.chrome.com/docs/devtools/" target="_blank">Chrome DevTools</a> - This tool was very useful for amending code, finding where bugs were coming from and help with all code and console errors during the time of being the feedback form page.
 Used to examine the overall performance of the site with Lighthouse as well.
 * <a href="https://balsamiq.com/wireframes/?gclid=CjwKCAjw6fCCBhBNEiwAem5SO0TfrA7AKJnwXKFEJStjRK5qFYRfJ7jLW6Vdt4F1CdcujCZRm9Zr7xoC3oUQAvD_BwE" target="_blank">Balsamiq</a> -  Used to create wireframes for all pages on all screen sizes.
-* <a href="https://fontawesome.com/" target="_blank">Font Awesome</a> - I many bespoke icons and social media icons across all pages of the website.
+* <a href="https://fontawesome.com/" target="_blank">Font Awesome</a> - I used many bespoke icons and social media icons across all pages of the website.
-* <a href="https://pexels.com/" target="_blank">Pexels</a> - I used one "free' <a href="https://www.pexels.com/photo/time-lapse-photography-of-car-lights-in-front-of-cinema-436413/" target="_blank">image</a> from this site for the homepage.
+* <a href="https://pexels.com/" target="_blank">Pexels</a> - I used two "free' images from this site for the homepage and footer.
+The <a href="https://www.pexels.com/photo/time-lapse-photography-of-car-lights-in-front-of-cinema-436413/" target="_blank">hero image</a> for the homepage and the <a href="https://www.pexels.com/photo/popcorn-on-white-and-red-paper-bag-6188405/" target="_blank">Footer image</a> for the footer.
 * <a href="https://fonts.google.com/" target="_blank">Google Fonts</a> - I used two font families on my website.
 I used the font Montserrat with sans-serif and fallback for most of the website content and Holtwood One SC with Serif as a fallback for the text logo.
 Fallbacks will only work if the main fonts fail.
 * <a href="https://gitpod.io/" target="_blank">Gitpod</a> - Used to complete my HTML, CSS, JavaScript/JQuery and Python coding for my MS3 project.
 * <a href="https://github.com/" target="_blank">Github</a> - GitHub is used to store the projects code after being pushed from Git.